boozallen/jenkins-templating-engine/docs/reference/autowired-variables.md

     These are different things.

-    The `jte{}` block refers to framework-level feature flags as explained on the [pipeline configuration schema](./pipeline-configuration-schema.md) page.
+    The `jte{}` block refers to framework-level feature flags as explained on the [Pipeline Configuration schema](./pipeline-configuration-schema.md) page.

     The `jte` variable refers to the [Pipeline Primitive Namespace](../concepts/pipeline-primitives/primitive-namespace.md) variable.